Grammar and Style Guide

 IT Used as an acronym for information technology.
 Always spell out information technology on first reference.
 For degree programs, use abbreviation in headlines.

 its, it’s Its is the possessive form of the neuter pronoun: The company lost its assets.
 The dog scratched its ear.
 It’s is a contraction for it is or it has: It’s up to you.
 It’s been a long time.
 (Tip: If it has an apostrophe, it always means it is or it has.
 If it has no apostrophe, it is always possessive.)
+There is no its'.

 Java A computer programming language trademarked by Sun Microsystems Inc.